-Christian Brothers encourages students to develop and maintain high academic standards.
-"Highest Honors" are awarded to students who maintain a semester 4.00 GPA or above.
-"Honors" are awarded to students who maintain a semester 3.50 to 4.00 GPA.

-• Awards for Academic Honors

-Awards for academic honors are based upon students' cumulative total weighted grade point average.
+- Highest Honors and Honors awards Christian Brothers encourages students to develop and maintain high academic standards.
+"Highest Honors" are awarded to students who maintain a semester GPA of 4.00 or above.
+"Honors" are awarded to students who maintain a semester between 3.50 and 4.00 GPA. - Awards for Academic Honors Awards for academic honors are based upon students' cumulative total weighted grade point average.

-Graduation Awards: Graduation awards for academic honors are based upon the cumulative total weighted grade point average at the end of the seventh semester senior year (except Valedictorian, which will be calculated at the end of the third quarter of senior year).
-Graduation with High Honors (3.75-3.99) and Highest Honors (4.00 and above) is calculated using the seventh (7th) semester cumulative weighted grade point average.
+Graduation Awards: Graduation awards for academic honors are based upon the cumulative total weighted grade point average at the end of the Fall semester of senior year (except Valedictorian, which will be calculated at the end of the third quarter of senior year).
+Graduation with High Honors (3.75-3.99) and Highest Honors (4.00 and above) is calculated using a student's first seven semesters' cumulative weighted grade point average.